General Contact Info

 How to File a Complaint

-Anyone who suspects a violation of the Act should fine a sworn complaint with the Enforcement Division
+Anyone who suspects a violation of the Act should file a sworn complaint with the Enforcement Division

 Methodology and Legal Resources